 The hype surrounding King Neptune Night at Rutgers is really something.
 All of the dining halls begin decorating for the big event a few nights in advance.
 Certain dining halls adjust their seating layout to accommodate the increased number of expected guests, and signs are posted to advertise the event.
 It’s clear that a lot of planning goes into it.

 Students can bring a guest at a cost of two guest-swipes per person or $60 per person.
-Since each student it permitted 10 guest swipes a semester, someone who brings 5 guests would use up all of their semester-long quota for bringing guests to the dining halls.
+Since each student is permitted 10 guest swipes a semester, someone who brings 5 guests would use up all of their semester-long quotas for bringing guests to the dining halls.
 From what I’ve observed, many students invite their families.

 Rutgers made the decision to go tray-less this year.
-Not having a tray made King Neptune Night more difficult to manage and in my opinion, less fun compared to last year.
-But it was still great.
+Not having a tray made King Neptune Night more difficult to manage and, in my opinion, less fun compared to last year.
+Still, it was great.

 It’s so frustrating to only be able to carry a plate of shrimps in one hand and a drink in another when I think back to last year and I remember carrying a tray with shrimps, crab legs, a full lobster, melted butter, a drink, and my utensils.
 Not to mention, tray #2 featured salmon, mussels, crab, and fun desserts.

 I still enjoyed this year but it was a lot harder and more time consuming to feast as much as I did last year.
 Props to Rutgers for discovering such a phenomenal way of getting people to consume less food.